Hello AI Agent! Welcome!

 Share on FacebookShare on Twitter

-Nvidia CEO Jensen Huang confirmed on Tuesday his intention to visit Israel soon, underlining the firm's objective to double its staff in the country from the current 5,000 employees, according to Reuters.
+Nvidia CEO Jensen Huang confirmed on Tuesday his intention to visit Israel soon, underlining the firm's objective to double its staff in the country from the current 5,000 employees.
 The company, which six years ago bought the Israeli networking firm Mellanox in what ultimately turned out to be a game-changer that propelled NVIDIA to become a history-making $5 trillion company, recently announced a mega campus in northern Israel in Kiryat Tivon.

 While he refrained from commenting on reports from last month that Nvidia is negotiating to purchase the Israeli company AI21 Labs, Huang expressed readiness for additional acquisitions.

-"We might invest in, partner with, and we might, of course, acquire some semiconductor companies," Huang said, Reuters reported.
+"We might invest in, partner with, and we might, of course, acquire some semiconductor companies," Huang said during the technology conference CES in Las Vegas, when taking questions from participants.

 The CEO anticipates significant growth, pointing to broad demand for Nvidia's portfolio.